Support for Schools | INPP Schools Programme & Individual Referrals | Think Thrive

 What the research says

 The evidence base for primitive reflex integration is still developing, and it is important to say so plainly.
-Quasi-experimental studies report reductions in persisting reflexes alongside gains in reading, spelling and maths, particularly in children with both elevated reflex scores and reading below their age.
+Studies report reductions in persisting reflexes alongside gains in reading, spelling and maths, particularly in children with both elevated reflex scores and reading below their age.
 Systematic reviews are also clear that more high-quality, randomised research is needed.
 I think schools and parents deserve that honesty rather than an overstated claim.

 INPP Ltd